RichdHall30/Class-Assignments/README.md

 # Assignment 1.cpp
 Calculates number of miles that can be driven on a full tank given tank size and vehicle miles/gallon values entered by the user.
 Written for CS 205 at Limestone College

+# Bill.cpp
+Calculates bill for services with or without tip included and with or without a 10% Senior Citizens discount.
+Written for CS 205 at Limestone College